 - Objects to decorate with washi!
 I used plastic crochet hooks and a small notebook.

-Watch the short video, or read on for the tutorial.
+Watch the short video below, or read on for the tutorial.
 If you can’t see the video, click here to watch on YouTube.

 Create Your Design

 - Open Cricut Design Space.
 I searched “Washi” in the Make It Now projects before getting started for inspiration.
 If you choose to adapt an existing project, like the Washi Triangle Art, select the project and then choose “Customize” instead of “Make It.”

 - You can also search for images.
 I used the cat from this cartridge that I found in my search.

 - Use the text editor in your Canvas to choose fonts that you like.